-- 1.3 The venue is the Sporting Car Club Rooms, adjacent to SABA, 243 Young Street, Unley for the ANSSP/ANWSP on Thursday & Friday 10&11th May and SABA, 243 Young Street, Unley for the ANOT on Friday, Saturday & Sunday 11, 12 & 13th May.
-The ANOT final is held on Monday 14th May along with the Consolation Teams. - 1.4 Smoking is not permitted in areas defined by the Convener as the playing area and the scoreboard area and in any other designated area. - 1.5 Mobile telephones, pagers or other electronic equipment must be switched off during session time and may not be consulted or used unless a specific exception is permitted by the CTD.
-Breach of this regulation incurs a disciplinary penalty determined by the CTD to be equivalent to 3 VP or 9 IMP. - 1.6 The Time of Appeal (Law 92B) and Correction Period (Law 79C) for each session expire 30 minutes after the score is available for inspection. - 1.7 Consumption of alcohol is not permitted in the playing room during session time.
-Violation of this prohibition incurs a disciplinary penalty of 3 VP or 9 IMP.
+- 1.3 The venue for all events is the SABA Clubrooms and the Sporting Car Club Rooms, adjacent to the SABA Clubrooms which are situate at 243 Young Street, Unley.
+The Swiss Pairs events will be run on Thursday 29th and Friday 30th April with the ANOT commencing on Friday evening 30th April and continuing through Saturday 1st May and 2nd May 2010.
+The ANOT final is held on Monday 3rd May along with the Consolation Teams. - 1.4 Smoking is not permitted in areas defined by the Tournament Organiser as the playing area, the scoreboard area and in any other designated area. - 1.5 Mobile telephones, pagers or other electronic equipment must be switched off during session time and may not be consulted or used unless a specific exception is permitted by the CTD.
+After one warning per unit, breach of this regulation incurs a disciplinary penalty determined by the CTD to be equivalent to 3 VP or 9 IMP. - 1.6 The Time of Appeal (Law 92B) and Correction Period (Law 79C) for each session expire 30 minutes after the score is available for inspection. - 1.7 Consumption of alcohol is not permitted in the playing area during session time.
+Violation of this prohibition incurs a disciplinary penalty of 3 VP or 9 IMP. - 1.8 Entries will not be accepted from players who are not affiliated to the ABF and in good financial standing.